storageos/storageos.github.io/_docs/platforms/kubernetes/examples/mysql.md

 MySQL is a popular SQL open source database for a wide range of popular web-based applications including WordPress.

-## MySQL and StorageOS

-There are several benefits with deploying MySQL with StorageOS:

-* Easy to setup, configure and maintain MySQL instances
-* Instant, stateless MySQL application containers on demand
-* Persistent, highly available storage to mount stateful database data

 Before you start, ensure you have StorageOS installed and ready on a Kubernetes cluster.
 [See our guide on how to install StorageOS on Kubernetes for more information]({% link _docs/platforms/kubernetes/install/index.md %})